lmanuelfigueroa/JetbotObstacleAvoidance/README.md

 ## Code
 * Arduino (C++)
-"encoder_program.py" contains the program that reads the ticks from the encoders and displays them in the serial monitor.
+"encoder_program.ino" contains the program that reads the ticks from the encoders and displays them in the serial monitor.
 This output will be received through serial communication to Jetson Nano as bytes and the Jetson Nano will process the data and determine the distance the robot has traveled.

 * Python
 3 JupyderHub files for collecting data for training, training and testing the obstacle detection